MPA-MA in Hebrew & Judaic Studies

 Applicants are required to submit a complete application to each school--NYU GSAS and NYU Wagner.
 Pending admission by both schools, a student will qualify to join the dual-degree program.
 It is acceptable to use the same letters of recommendation for both applications, but please tailor your personal statements to the respective schools.

-Students enrolled in dual master's degree programs with other NYU schools are not eligible for NYU Wagner Named Fellowship programs.
+Students enrolled in dual master's degree programs with other NYU schools are not eligible for NYU Wagner Named Fellowships and merit-based scholarships.
+Dual Degree Students are encouraged to apply for external scholarship opportunities to support their education.

 Questions?